 Digital Maturity Index – Facilitators Instrument

-- Call with Professor Michael Netzley or Robin Speculand who will answer questions and provide support
+In addition there is also a complimentary call with Professor Michael Netzley or Robin Speculand who will provide support and answer questions.

 For further clarification or support please contact: